latestchatty/webchatty/doc/webchatty-api.md

 ### POST /v2/notifications/registerNotifierClient
 Registers a brand new installation of a simple notifier client.
 This only needs to be done once.
 The  notifier app must generate a GUID to use as its ID.
 This GUID will uniquely identify this installation of the application and is how the notification server identifies recipients.
 If the client is already registered, then no action is taken and success is returned.
 This allows very simple clients to register themselves at every launch.
 (Just remember to save that GUID somewhere safe on the computer so each launch can use the same GUID.)

-After the client has been registered, it needs to be attached to a Shacknews account.
+After the client has been registered, it needs to be attached to a site account.
 When using this method to register the client, the client must open the web browser to the following URL to present the user with an attachment and setup interface:

 https://winchatty.com/v2/notifications/ui/login?clientId={0}